Updated Investor Bulletin: Focus on Money Market Funds

-The Securities and Exchange Commission recently adopted reforms designed to significantly strengthen the regulatory framework governing money market funds and protect investors.
-The SECís Office of Investor Education and Advocacy is issuing this Investor Bulletin to help educate investors about money market funds, including money market fundsí investment objectives and risks.
+The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to help educate investors about money market funds, including money market funds’ investment objectives and risks.
 For additional assistance, investors can call the SEC’s Office of Investor Education and Advocacy at 1-800-SEC-0330, or ask a question using this online form.